IUI<br />

 IUI

-Artificial insemination, also known as intrauterine insemination (IUI), is a technique that involves placing sperm inside the woman’s uterus with a catheter to achieve fertilization.
+Artificial insemination, also known as intrauterine insemination (IUI), is a technique that involves placing sperm inside the uterus with a catheter to achieve fertilization.
 Unlike IVF, artificial insemination does not require collecting eggs from the ovaries or fertilization outside the body.